Employee Handbook – Chapter 4

 • Each Vice President will contact the employee in each department and office in the Vice President’s division who has been designated in advance as the “contact person” for that department or office.

 • The designated “contact person” in each department or office will activate the calling tree of that department or office.
 It is imperative that each division, department, and office develop its own calling tree.

 • The Directors of Facilities Management and Public Safety will notify their emergency response teams and convey instructions on actions to be taken.

-• The Director of Public Relations will advise the Phone Center staff on appropriate responses to callers’ inquiries.
+• The Publications and Projects Manager will advise the Phone Center staff on appropriate responses to callers’ inquiries.

 • The Director whose area is primarily responsible for handling the incident will maintain close contact with their divisional Vice President, who will keep the President’s Office informed about the situation.
-The President or his or her designee will keep Public Relations staff informed of developments, and Public Relations will update media information and the Phone Center accordingly.
+The President or his or her designee will keep Communications staff informed of developments, and the Publications and Projects Manager will update media information and the Phone Center accordingly.

-If the emergency occurs during the regular workday, the President, the Provost, or a designee may direct People Services staff to notify all campus departments of the situation and action to be taken.
-Or the President, the Provost, or a designee may direct the Vice Presidents to notify the various departments and offices within their divisions through the designated department and office “contact persons” and calling trees.
+If the emergency occurs during the regular workday, the President, the Academic Vice President and Dean of the Faculty, or a designee may direct People Services staff to notify all campus departments of the situation and action to be taken.
+Or the President, the Academic Vice President and Dean of the Faculty, or a designee may direct the Vice Presidents to notify the various departments and offices within their divisions through the designated department and office “contact persons” and calling trees.
+[September 2014]

 EMPLOYEE RESPONSIBILITY IN EMERGENCY EVACUATION PROCEDURES